 - Naked Lunch by William S. Burroughs

 - A book of poems by E. E. Cummings

 - The Mayor of Castro Street by Randy Shilts

 - An autobiography of a woman who was a character in Reds (likely Emma Goldman)

 - “A Person /A Paper /A Promise Remembered ” by Dr. Earl Reum (the suicide poem)

 This would make a great reading challenge for super fans!
 I do think there is meaning to the books selected.
 For example, The Catcher in the Rye is a strikingly similar story, The Great Gatsby is narrated by an outsider/observer like Charlie, and Charlie also exhibits Peter Pan-like behavior.

-That concludes my The Perks of Being a Wallflower summary with quotes and the book list (of literature mention in the book) super fans.
+That concludes this The Perks of Being a Wallflower summary with quotes and the book list (of literature mentioned in the book) super fans.